certik/hermes2d/doc/src/tutorial.rst

 The contents of ExtData is user-defined and the Geom structure contains geometrical information including the unit normal and tangential vectors to the boundary at the integration points (also for curved boundaries).
-See the file
-`forms.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_ for more details.
+See the file `src/forms.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_ for more details.

 The weak forms are registered as usual, except that the previous solution u_prev has to be declared in advance: